Azure/SimuLand/3_simulate_detect/persistence/grantDelegatedPermissionsToApplication.md

 # Grant Delegated Permissions to Applications

 After a threat actor gets access to a cloud environment, usually the next step would be to look for additional access to other resources of interest.
 One way to access resources in Azure is via OAuth applications; especially those with privileged permissions.
-However, in a few cases, a threat actor would simply grant desired permissions to existing applications.
+In a few cases, a threat actor would also grant desired permissions to existing applications.

 [The Microsoft identity platform supports two types of permissions: delegated permissions and application permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent):

 * **Delegated permissions** are used by apps that have a signed-in user present.
 These permissions are of type “Scope” and delegate privileges of the signed-in user, allowing the app to act as the user.
 For example, if an application contains the “Mail.Read” delegated permissions and a user requests it; the app would only be able to access the signed-in user mailbox.
 * **Application permissions** are used by apps that run without a signed-in user present.
 These permissions are of type “Role” and grant the app the full set of privileges offered by the scope.
 For example, if an application contains the `Mail.Read` role permissions, the application would have access to every user’s mailbox.

 In this document, we are going to simulate an adversary granting delegated `Mail.ReadWrite` permissions to an existing OAuth application.
+You can use this document to grant other permissions to an application.

 ## Simulate & Detect
 1. [Enumerate Existing Applications and Service Principals](#enumerate-existing-applications-and-service-principals)